CodeWithKyrian/astrotrader/resources/demo_script.md

 1. Discover them while exploring planets
 2. Purchase them directly from the Store

-*[Navigate to owned blueprints]*

-Any blueprints I own are shown here, and they automatically apply their effects to my ship.
-For example, this Cargo Expansion blueprint increases my cargo capacity.
+*[Show empty blueprints list]*

+Since I'm a new player, I don't have any blueprints yet.
+I haven't explored enough of the galaxy to discover any, but let's see what's available in the store.

 *[Open the Store modal]*

 *[Show the blueprint store]*

-The store offers various blueprints for purchase, though they're quite expensive.
-These are actual NFTs that will be minted to my wallet when purchased.
+The store offers various blueprints for purchase, but they're quite expensive.
+I don't have enough Credits to buy one yet.
+These are actual NFTs that would be minted to my wallet when purchased.

-*[Log out and log in to account with more credits if necessary]*

-Let me switch to an account where I have enough credits to purchase a blueprint.
+Let me log into an account that already has a blueprint to show you how they work.

-*[Execute blueprint purchase]*

-When I purchase this blueprint, two things happen:
-1. GC tokens transfer from my wallet to the treasury
-2. An NFT representing the blueprint is minted directly to my wallet

-What's amazing is that I truly own this blueprint as an NFT on Solana, but the entire experience feels like a normal game purchase.

-## Civic Auth Integration Benefits (30 seconds)

-What makes this special is how Civic Auth enables all these blockchain interactions without any Web3 friction:

-1. Players use familiar login methods
-2. The embedded wallet handles all transactions
-3. Players truly own their assets (tokens and NFTs)
-4. No seed phrases or crypto knowledge required
-5. The entire experience feels like a traditional game
+*[Switch to another browser window/tab and log in with a different account]*

+*[Navigate to Shipyard view]*

+Now I've switched to an account that already has the Cargo Expansion blueprint.
+Notice how it's applied to my ship automatically, increasing my cargo capacity from 20 units to 45 units!

+*[Switch to Solscan and show the NFT in the portfolio tab]*

+Let me show you that this blueprint is a real NFT on the blockchain.
+Here on Solscan, under the portfolio tab of this wallet, you can see the Cargo Expansion Blueprint NFT.
+This player truly owns this upgrade as a digital asset.

 ## Conclusion (15 seconds)